cpoDesign/APIRunner/readme.md

 # Promethean API Test Runner

+TODO:
+outstanding items

+1  wiremock add validation for a api call with setup for post with data so it matches a result
+1. Create a status report
+    1. Add analysis on how many ware successfull and how many not
+1. 1.
+Compatibility
+we use UTF-32 to ensure maximum compatibility as the application has to support Chinese traditional and Chinese simplified.
+Traditional UTF-8 does not support it.

 ## Purpose of the tool
 - Create an API Test, and:
     - Review the return.